 When you enroll in a silver plan, the insurer will automatically enroll you in coverage and apply the subsidy to it.
 Unlike the premium tax credit, you can’t defer the subsidy or receive it directly.7

 How are subsidies calculated?

-The government determines subsidies based on your adjusted gross income (AGI), family size and state.8 Your AGI is your gross income minus specific deductions, such as the student loan interest tax deduction and deductions for IRA contributions you may have made over the year.9
+The government determines subsidies based on your adjusted gross income (AGI), family size and directly.8 Your AGI is your gross income minus specific deductions, such as the student loan interest tax deduction and deductions for IRA contributions you may have made over the year.9

 What happens when you under or overestimate your income?

 If you underestimate your adjusted gross income for the year and receive more subsidies than you should have, you may have to pay some or all of it back when you file your taxes.
 How much you repay depends on your income.
 If it’s under 400% of the poverty guideline for your family size, you may only have to pay back a portion of it.
 If your income exceeds that amount, you’ll have to repay the entire value of the subsidy.

 If you overestimate your income and get a smaller subsidy than you deserve, the government will retroactively adjust your subsidy when you file your tax return.
 If you don’t have a tax bill, you’ll get the remaining value as part of your tax refund.11

 How to apply for subsidies?